Applications of topological cyclic homology to algebraic K-theory: Structural results

 In the case when $\pi_0A$ and $\pi_0B$ are commutative there is a generalization of the completeness assumption.
 A surjection of commutative rings $f\colon R\to S$ is a henselian extension if for all polynomials $q\in R[x]$ with reduction $q_S\in S[x]$ the induced function

 is surjective.
-The proof of rigidity by Claussen, Mathew and Morrow \cite{MR4280864} is truly wonderful.
-A crucial ingredient is the fact (which I'd never would have guessed) that after completion $\TC$ commutes with filtered colimits. \begin{framed} \begin{quote} Let $K^\text{ind}$ be the fiber of the trace $K\to\TC$.
+The proof of rigidity by Clausen, Mathew and Morrow \cite{MR4280864} is truly wonderful.
+A crucial ingredient is the fact (which I never would have guessed) that $\TC/p$ commutes with filtered colimits and also that the trace mod $p^n$ is split injective on homotopy groups when evaluated at local $\F_p$-algebras. \begin{framed} \begin{quote} Let $K^{\Kinv}$ be the fiber of the trace $K\to\TC$.
 If $A\to B$ is a map of connective ring spectra such that $\pi_0A\to\pi_0B$ is a henselian extension, then

 is an equivalence after profinite completion. \end{quote} \end{framed}